-The Office cannot early adopt an Australian Accounting Standard unless specifically permitted by TI 1101 Application of Australian Accounting Standards and Other Pronouncements.
-Consequently, the Office has not applied early any of the following Australian Accounting Standards that have been issued that may impact the Office.
-Where applicable, the Office plans to apply these Australian Accounting Standards from their application date.
+The Office cannot early adopt an Australian Accounting Standard unless specifically permitted by TI 1101 Application of Australian Accounting Standards and Other Pronouncements or by an exemption from TI 1101.
+By virtue of a limited exemption, the Office has early adopted AASB 2015-7 Amendments to Australian Accounting Standards - Fair Value Disclosures of Not-for-Profit Public Sector Entities.
+Where applicable, the Office plans to apply following Australian Accounting Standards from their application date.